O.S.S. (TV series)

-O.S.S. was a Buckeye Productions and ATV co-produced wartime television drama series.
+O.S.S. is a wartime television drama series that was co-produced by Buckeye Productions and ATV.
 It ran for 26 half-hour monochrome episodes during the 1957–1958 season and was distributed by ITC Entertainment and networked in the United States by ABC.

 The series followed the adventures of Frank Hawthorne, an agent with the American Office of Strategic Services, who operated behind Nazi lines in occupied France.